128technology/telegraf/plugins/outputs/http/README.md

   ## URL is the address to send metrics to
   url = "http://127.0.0.1:8080/telegraf"

+  ## Unix Socket is a unix socket serving HTTP to send metrics to
+  # unix_socket = "/var/run/http_server.sock"

   ## Timeout for HTTP message
   # timeout = "5s"